NUWC Division Newport’s impact on economy was $2 billion in 2024

 |0

-This work, NUWC Division Newport’s impact on economy was $2 billion in 2024, by Jestyn Flores, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Newport’s impact on economy was $2 billion in 2024, by Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.